CTP-Caloria/Caloria/README.md

-# Calorie
+# Caloría

-Calorie counter and recipe finder for alternatives for healthy eating.
+Calorie counter and recipe finder for alternatives to healthy eating.